PSI-Lab/alice-sandbox/rna_ss/meetings/proposal/README.md

 - {dilation: 8, filter_width: 16, num_filter: 256}
 - {dilation: 16, filter_width: 16, num_filter: 512}
 ```

+RNA positions with non-A/C bases are masked out in the loss function and back propagation.

 BatchNorm is added for each conv layer,
 and L1 and L2 regularization was applied to all conv layer filters.